 What are the benefits of walking for exercise?
 They are probably too numerous to mention all of them!
-Walking helps keep our body fit, some diseases at bay, and helps us keep a happy, healthy, outlook on life.
+Walking helps keep our body fit, keep some diseases at bay, and helps us keep a happy, healthy, outlook on life.

 In this blog, I would like to touch on these benefits of walking; and add some tips to physical, mental and social well-being as we enjoy this active lifestyle.